 - CO-CURRICULAR PROGRAMS and ENGAGEMENT: Expand sustainability in co-curricular programs and educate SU's campus community about climate change and sustainability outside the classroom

 - OPERATIONS: Increase sustainable practices in university operations and eliminate greenhouse gas emissions from operations and transportation

 - MARKETING & COMMUNICATIONS: Share our sustainability knowledge and expertise with others

-- Sustainability Literacy survey for Freshmen (started in 2013) and post-survey for seniors (started in 2017)
+- Sustainability literacy survey for Freshmen (started in 2013) and post-survey for seniors (started in 2017)

 Co-curricular Programs and Engagement

-- Creation of a Green Living Guide
+- Creation of a Sustainable Living Guide for SU Student Residents

 - Public policy participation: SU is one of more than 300 colleges and universities from across the United States to sign the "We Are Still In" declaration demonstrating its enduring commitment for climate action and reducing carbon emissions despite President Trump’s announcement to withdraw from the Paris Agreement.